Resources from Minnesota community action agencies.

 In addition to the matched saving account, FAIM also provides clients with credit counseling, budgeting, and similar financial literacy.

 This local Minnesota program is part of the larger, national initiative to promote individual development accounts (IDAs).
 It targets low-wage earners, requires accountholders to attend financial education classes, and will provide subsidies through matches and grants rather than through tax breaks.

 Some community action agencies operate Financial Opportunity Centers.
 The locations can assist people who want to help themselves, and various services are offered, including Financial Coaching, Public Benefits Screening, and Employment/Career Counseling.

 Financial Counseling and Education can help families strive to achieve economic stability.
-Agencies in Minnesota can help arrange one-on-one financial coaching, and this is a proven technique to help people meet their goals.
+Agencies in Minnesota can help arrange one-on-one financial coaching, and this is a proven technique to help people meet their goals as well as to reduce debts by consolidation or settlement.
 Consumers who are facing eviction, buried in debt, or who just need to set personal savings goals can benefit.
 Credit counselors and financial coaches provide confidential advice and support for long-term success.
 Receive Budget Planning, information on Debt Reduction, Savings Planning, and general Credit Repair & Improvement Work.